Ivory Williams, August 15th, 2015

 TV: Was the councilor white?

-IW: The principal called us the N word and all that stuff.
-The bottom line was… we won.
-We wanted to get rid of the rid principal, get rid of the councilors, and no reprisals against the few teachers that actually supported us.
-It was us against the NAACP, cause they disapproved of what we were doing.
+IW: The principal called us the N-word and all that stuff.
+The bottom line was we won.
+We wanted to get rid of the rid principal, get rid of the counselors, and no reprisals against the few teachers that actually supported us.
+It was us against the NAACP, because they disapproved of what we were doing.
 It was us against our parents, “What do you mean, you’re jeopardizing your education!”
 And it was us against the Detroit Board of Education.
 Finally they relented; they got rid of the racist principal and teachers.
-They got some… They didn’t take any reprisals against the teachers who supported us and we got the curriculums that we wanted!
-[Proudly slammed fist on desk] That was written up in a book by Jeffery Mirel [?].
-That was ’66… April of ’66.
+They got some — They didn’t take any reprisals against the teachers who supported us and we got the curriculums that we wanted!
+[Proudly slammed fist on desk] That was written up in a book by Jeffery Mirel.
+That was ’66.
+In April of ’66.

 TV: I want to ask you couple more follow up questions about that so that I can understand the context.
-So at this time… your neighborhood here – and, I exactly where this school is, because it’s now the women’s school, right?
+So at this time your neighborhood here – and, I exactly where this school is, because it’s now the Women’s School [Detroit International Academy for Young Women], right?

 TV: What was the neighborhood makeup like?
 Was it a majority African-American neighborhood?
 Was your school an integrated school?
 Was it mainly African American students and white teachers?
 Help me understand the context a little bit better.